-Requirements udent must earn at least 22 credits to complete the Minimum n School Program. year udent who entered grade 9 in the 2012-13 or 2013-14 school must demonstrate proficiency in the program requirements d at 19 Administrative Code 74.72. mus udent who enters grade 9 before the 2012-13 school year It meet the applicable program requirements in 19 Administra- Code Chapter 74, Subchapters D-F. Edu cation Code 28.025; 19 TAC 74.62, .72 Recommended High School Program year High the udent who entered grade 9 in the 2012-13 or 2013-14 school must earn at least 26 credits to complete the Recommended School Program.
-A student must demonstrate proficiency in program requirements listed at 19 Administrative Code 74.73. cation Code 28.025; 19 TAC 74.63, .73 Advanced / Distinguished Achievement High School Program A student who entered grade 9 in the 2012-13 or 2013-14 school year must earn at least 26 credits to complete the Advanced/Distinguished Achievement High School Program.
-A student must demonstrate proficiency in the program requirements listed at 19 Administrative Code 74.74.
-Education Code 28.025; 19 TAC 74.64, .74 Substitutions No substitutions are allowed for high school graduation require- ments in the Recommended and Advanced/Distinguished Achieve- ment High School Programs, except as provided by State Board rule.
-19 TAC 74.63(d), .64(e), .73(d), .74(e) AP or IB Courses College Board advanced placement and international baccalaure- ate courses may be substituted for required courses in appropriate areas.
-These courses may be used as electives in all three high school graduation programs.
-19 TAC 74.61(k), .71(i) Reading A district may offer a maximum of 3 credits of reading for state graduation elective credit for identified students if the district: 1.
+Requirements A student must earn at least 22 credits to complete the Minimum High School Program. year udent who entered grade 9 in the 2012-13 or 2013-14 school must demonstrate proficiency in the program requirements d at 19 Administrative Code 74.72. mus udent who enters grade 9 before the 2012-13 school year t meet the applicable program requirements in 19 Administra- Code Chapter 74, Subchapters D-F. Edu cation Code 28.025; 19 TAC 74.62, .72 Recommended High School Program year High the p udent who entered grade 9 in the 2012-13 or 2013-14 school must earn at least 26 credits to complete the Recommended School Program.
+A student must demonstrate proficiency in program requirements listed at 19 Administrative Code 74.73. cation Code 28.025; 19 TAC 74.63, .73 Advanced / Distinguished Achievement High School Program year guis dem udent who entered grade 9 in the 2012-13 or 2013-14 school must earn at least 26 credits to complete the Advanced/Distin- hed Achievement High School Program.
+A student must onstrate proficiency in the program requirements listed at 19 hinistrative Code 74.74.
+Education Code 28.025; 19 TAC 74.64, Substitutions men men substitutions are allowed for high school graduation require- ts in the Recommended and Advanced/Distinguished Achieve- t High School Programs, except as provided by State Board 19 TAC 74.63(d), .64(e), .73(d), .74(e) AP or IB Courses ate o area ege Board advanced placement and international baccalaure- courses may be substituted for required courses in appropriate is.
+These courses may be used as electives in all three high pol graduation programs.
+19 TAC 74.61(k) , $.71(i)$ Reading strict may offer a maximum of 3 credits of reading for state luation elective credit for identified students if the district: 1.
 Adopts policies to identify students in need of additional read- ing instruction; 2.
 Has procedures that include assessment of individual student needs and ongoing evaluation of each student's progress; and 3.
 Monitors instructional activities to ensure that student needs are addressed.
 Rea ding credits may be selected from Reading I, II, or III.
-19 7 FAC 74.61(h), .71(f)
+19 TAC 74.61(h), .71(f)